borismus/device.js/README.md

 Given how many browsers and devices we have these days, there are bound to be bugs.
 If you find them, please report them and (ideally) fix them in a pull request.

+## Performance considerations

+Device.js does some checks and will use client-side redirection to point users to the right version of your webapp.
+Client-side redirection can have a performance overhead (though I haven't measured it).